tris203/obsidian.nvim/README.md

 #### Completion

+obsidian.nvim supports nvim_cmp and blink.cmp completion plugins.

-obsidian.nvim will set itself up as an nvim-cmp source automatically when you enter a markdown buffer within your vault directory, you do **not** need to specify this plugin as a cmp source manually.
+obsidian.nvim will set itself up automatically when you enter a markdown buffer within your vault directory, you do **not** need to specify this plugin as a cmp source manually.

 Note that in order to trigger completion for tags _within YAML frontmatter_ you still need to type the "#" at the start of the tag. obsidian.nvim will remove the "#" when you hit enter on the tag completion item.